dreambbqchild/WindsAloft/README.md

 * cmake ..
 * make

 Aims to build a flight plan with wind corrections sourced from the GFS weather model (See getData.sh for a pointer script on how to get that).
-It also uses data on Earth's magnetic field to report deviation values.
+It also uses data on Earth's magnetic field to report magnetic variation values.

 Lastly, this is a research/educational project.
 If used for actual flight planning, the user would be demonstrating questionable risk management skills, and ADM.
 So, don't do that eh.